Irene Dalis: Awards and honors

 Dalis was awarded the prestigious San Francisco Opera Medal in 1998.
 Her other credits include Principal Artist at the Metropolitan Opera, San Francisco Opera, Royal Opera House, Covent Garden, Bayreuth Festival, Chicago Lyric Opera, Berlin, Rome, Naples and others.
 Her awards include Fulbright Award, 1951; Richard Wagner Medallion, Bayreuth, West Germany, 1963; Tower Award, San José State University, 1974; Honored by the board of directors of the Metropolitan Opera Association on the occasion of her twentieth anniversary season, 1977; Woman of Achievement Award from the San José Mercury News and the League of Friends of Santa Clara County Commission on the Status of Women, 1983; Commendation from the Hon.
 John Vasconcellos, 23rd Assembly District, 1983; inducted into the California Public Educators Hall of Fame, 1985; Award of Merit from the People of the City of San Francisco, 1985; Honored Citizen of the City of San José, 1986; listed in Who's Who in America (since 1958); Who's Who in Opera (since 1971); and Who's Who in Music; Beautiful Minds Award recipient (2010).
 In 2013, she received the Cornerstone of the Arts awarded by the City of San Jose Arts Commission and the Career Award from the National Opera America Center.

 Personal life

 In 1957, Dalis married McGraw Hill book editor George Loinaz who died in 1990.
-The marriage produced one daughter, Alida.
-Dalis has two grandchildren.
+The marriage produced one daughter, Alida, who gave her two grandchildren.
 Dalis died at the age of 89 in San Jose, California on December 14, 2014.
+She was remembered as "a versatile and fiery mezzo-soprano who starred at the Metropolitan Opera for two decades before building a second career as the director of Opera San José, an innovative company she founded in her California hometown."